SyedJunaidAli1/Todothat/README.md

 - [x] trigger.dev for automaticlly email sent
 - [] make own notification feed for color scheme
 - [] fix filteration for tasks projects are showing in inbox,today etc
-- [] Project name is not showing in task component
+- [x] Project name is not showing in task component
+- [] in search bar add task and add project not working a bug
 - [] add a field in tasks for notificationsent spam

 #not working bc of layout changes